Will-Cupa/SMUEditor/README.md

-# SMUEditor
+# SMU Editor
-An Editor to edit files and mod a Spiderman game
+An Editor to edit files and mod Spiderman Unlimited

+Made in C++